wacncontent/CustomizeTool/removeCommentOutput/articles/solution-dev-test-environments-preview-portal.md

 ## Plan Azure resource use
 Once you have a high level design for your application, you can define:

 - Which Azure resources your application will include.
-You might build your application and deploy it as an Azure Web App with an Azure SQL Database.
+You might build your application and deploy it as an Azure web site with an Azure SQL Database.
 You might build your application in virtual machines using PHP and MySQL or IIS and SQL Server, or other components.
 The [Azure Websites, Cloud Services, and Virtual Machines comparison]( app-service-web/choose-web-site-cloud-service-vm.md) article helps you decide which Azure resources you might want to utilize for your application.
 - What service level requirements such as availability, security, and scale that your application will meet.

 ## Using Azure Resource Manager templates
 An Azure Resource Manager template defines all of the Azure resources that your application utilizes.
 Several templates already exist that you can deploy directly in the Azure Preview Portal, or download, modify, and save in a source control system with your application code.
 Chances are, an existing template exists that includes the resources you want to use with your application.
 You can find a list of available templates in the [Azure Quickstart Templates](https://github.com/Azure/azure-quickstart-templates/) GitHub repository.

 In the list you'll see a "[201-web-app-sql-database](https://github.com/Azure/azure-quickstart-templates/tree/master/201-web-app-sql-database)" folder.
-Since many custom applications include a web application and SQL database, this template is used as an example in the remainder of this article to help you understand how to use templates.
-It's beyond the scope of this article to fully explain everything this template creates and configures, but if you plan to use it to create actual environments in your organization, you'll want to fully understand it by reading the [Provision a web app with a SQL Database](/documentation/articles/app-service-web-arm-with-sql-database-provision) article.
+Since many custom applications include a web site and SQL database, this template is used as an example in the remainder of this article to help you understand how to use templates.
+It's beyond the scope of this article to fully explain everything this template creates and configures, but if you plan to use it to create actual environments in your organization, you'll want to fully understand it by reading the [Provision a web site with a SQL Database](/documentation/articles/app-service-web-arm-with-sql-database-provision) article.

-> [AZURE.NOTE] You can deploy the template to Azure directly by clicking the "Deploy to Azure" button on the [Provision a Web App with a SQL Database](http://azure.microsoft.com/documentation/templates/201-web-app-sql-database/) article.
+> [AZURE.NOTE] You can deploy the template to Azure directly by clicking the "Deploy to Azure" button on the [Provision a web site with a SQL Database](http://azure.microsoft.com/documentation/templates/201-web-app-sql-database/) article.
 You might find this helpful to learning about templates, but doing so does not enable you to edit, version, and save your template and parmeter values with your application code.
 The steps in this article explain how you can save and version your template and parameter values with your application code.

   **Step 1:** View the contents of the [azuredeploy.json](https://github.com/Azure/azure-quickstart-templates/blob/master/201-web-app-sql-database/azuredeploy.json) file in the 201-web-app-sql-database folder.
 This is the Azure Resource Manager template file.
 In the view mode, click the "[Raw](https://github.com/Azure/azure-quickstart-templates/raw/master/201-web-app-sql-database/azuredeploy.json)" button.
 With your mouse, select the entire contents of this file and save it to your computer as a file named "TestApp1-Template.json."

 In the template file you'll see a "resources" section, which defines the Azure resources created by this template.
-Among other resource types, this template creates [Azure Web App](/home/features/web-site/) and [Azure SQL Database](/documentation/articles/sql-database-technical-overview) resources.
+Among other resource types, this template creates [Azure web site](/home/features/web-site/) and [Azure SQL Database](/documentation/articles/sql-database-technical-overview) resources.

 You'll also see a "parameters" section, which defines the parameters that each resource can be configured with.
 Some of the parameters specified in the template have "defaultValue" properties, while others do not.
 When deploying Azure resources with a template, you must provide values for all parameters that do not have defaultValue properties.
 If you do not provide values for parameters with defaultValue properties, then the value specified for the defaultValue parameter in the template is used.